 (f) Changes in establishment or strength.
 As regards casualties, the names and ranks of officers, and the number of other ranks and followers, and animals should be noted.

-Unfortunately, many Indian Army war diaries have been lost or destroyed.
-Despite this, many units have over five years of records to consult, though very few war diaries survive for Indian units that served in India during the First Wolrd War.
-However, a lot of diaries survive for Indian units which served in the 3rd Afghan War (1919) and Waziristan Campaign (1919-1920).
+Unfortunately, a number of Indian Army war diaries have been lost or destroyed.
+Despite this, many units have over five years of records to consult, though very few war diaries survive for units which served in India during the First World War.
+However, a lot survive for units which served in the Third Anglo-Afghan War (1919) and Waziristan Campaigns (1919-1922).

 The war diaries of First World War units are held at the National Archives in London.
-Their catalogue number is WO95, with the WO standing for War Office.
-The war diaries for the Indian units which served in France, Mesopotamia (Iraq) and Africa have been digitized and are available to download from the National Archives’ website for a small fee.
+They are contained within the series WO 95, with the WO standing for War Office.
+The war diaries of Indian units which served in France, Mesopotamia (Iraq) and East Africa have been digitized and are available to download from the National Archives’ website for a small fee.
+The war diaries of Indian units which served at Gallipoli can be viewed on Ancestry.
+War diaries for units which served in North Africa, Palestine, Syria, Salonika, Turkey post-war, Aden and India haven’t been digitized and can only be viewed at the National Archives.
+I offer a copying service for these records.
 If you are looking for a war diary to an Indian infantry or cavalry regiment see my links below.
 If not then the link below will take you to the relevant search page.

-A photograph of the British and Indian officers of the 40th Pathans.
-The majority of the officers pictured here would be killed or wounded on the Western Front in 1915.
-The 40th Pathan’s war diaries record the names of both British and Indian officers throughout.
+This photograph shows the British and Indian officers of the 40th Pathans.
+Most were either killed or wounded on the Western Front in 1915.
+Names of both British and Indian officers can be found throughout the 40th Pathan’s war diaries.
 The Indian Army List would also be of considerable use in researching the officers.